James120393/Dissertation_Artefact/Plans/README.md

+# comp360 Dissertation Artefact Readme

-The code can be found in the following folder: comp360_01_1506530\scbot.git\POSH-StarCraftBot\behaviours
+## The code can be found in the following folder:
+comp360_01_1506530\scbot.git\POSH-StarCraftBot\behaviours

-### To run the Bot simply run the "run_proxy.bat" file located at:
+## To run the Bot simply run the "run_proxy.bat" file located at:
 comp360_01_1506530\scbot.git\POSH-Launcher\bin\Release
 ### Note: You will Need to install StarCraft: BroodWar with patch 1.16.1
 ### plus ChaosLauncher which can be found [here](http://www.teamliquid.net/forum/brood-war/65196-chaoslauncher-for-1161)
 ### Note: The Bot must be run in admin mode otherwise it will not connect to the game.
 The batch file should ask for admin. if it does not then it will not work, to circumven this you must run the POSH-Launcher.exe in the command line while running in admin, with the following argument after "-a=POSH-SCBot.dll POSH-SCBot".

 ## To run the code "From Source" please follow this [link.](https://github.com/suegy/bwapi-mono-bridge2/wiki/StarCraft-Setup-BWAPI)